frank-dam-lab/frank-dam-lab.github.io/index.md

 layout: home
 ---

-## Welcome to the Dynamic & Adaptive Memory Lab

 ### Research Interests
 Our research explores  the processes that prioritise memory encoding and retrieval — from salient experiences to spontaneous reactivations — and how these processes change across the lifespan.
 We are part of the Andrew Mayes Centre for Cognitive Neuroscience at The University of Manchester.